sideprotocol/testnet/shambhala/validator&fullnode/1 - install.md

 git clone -b dev https://github.com/sideprotocol/sidechain.git cd sidechain
 ```
- 3. Build a Proxima node binary
+ 3. Build a sidechain node binary
 ```
 make install
 ```
 The command above will build a sidechain binary and store it under your $GOBIN directory.
-If you have it in your $PATH, proxima binary should be available for execution:
+If you have it in your $PATH, sidechain binary should be available for execution:
 ```
-sidechaind version
+sided version
 1.0.4-rc1
 ```
 If you have problems with PATH-related stuff, please refer to the go releases and instructions link in the prerequisites section.